the-real-kodoninja/InventoryManager/README.md

 InventoryManager
 ================

 InventoryManager is a robust, modular, and highly customizable inventory management software designed to streamline warehouse and storage operations for businesses of all sizes---from small-scale resale operations in storage units to large-scale, multi-location enterprises.
-Built with flexibility, security, and scalability in mind, InventoryManager addresses the chaos of traditional inventory tracking by combining intuitive interfaces, real-time data visualization, and advanced analytics.
+Built with flexibility, security, and scalability in mind, InventoryManager addresses the chaos of traditional inventory tracking by combining intuitive interfaces, real-time data visualization, and advanced AI-driven analytics.
 It supports both desktop and mobile applications, ensuring secure access to inventory data without relying on web-based portals to mitigate security risks.

 Table of Contents
 -----------------